By: Zinnia Healing Editorial Staff | Edited By: Rebecca Hill

-The truth is quite the opposite.
-Cocaine is an “upper” or stimulant, and alcohol is a “downer” or depressant.
-Someone addicted to cocaine may mix it with alcohol to bring their energy level down.
-On the other hand, a person who drinks alcohol regularly may take cocaine to boost energy so they can make it through the day.
+Someone addicted to cocaine may mix it with alcohol to reduce their energy level.
+On the other hand, a person who drinks alcohol regularly may take cocaine to boost their energy so they can make it through the day.

-Both individuals mistakenly believe the two substances together cancel each other out or, at the very least, one mitigates the effects of the other.
+Individuals who combine the two mistakenly believe the two substances together cancel each other out or, at the very least, mitigates the effects of each other.
 But that isn’t the case, and for someone struggling with drug addiction and alcohol use disorder, trying to separate fact from fiction isn’t easy.
 And the dangers are concerning.

-Cocaine is one of the most addictive substances, and long-term cocaine use can lead to physical and psychological dependence.
+Cocaine is one of the most addictive substances on the market today and long-term cocaine use can lead to physical and psychological dependence.
 How long it takes to become addicted, the severity of cocaine addiction, and the chances of overdose or death, depend heavily on how long a person has used cocaine and how much they use.

 A person’s body builds tolerance over time.
 As with any substance abuse, long-term use of cocaine can also lead to dependence.
 High tolerance and physical dependence on cocaine leads to higher and more frequent use, which can lead to overdose and, ultimately, death.

-Some of the most common effects of cocaine include:
+Some of the most common effects of cocaine and alcohol include:

 - Immediate elation or intense happiness